robotsWhoFeelLove/onefish-twofish/README.md

 ![](images/fishTwo.svg)

-A group of functions for common operations needed with arrays of objects for data manipulation, visualization prep, etc.
+A group of functions for common operations to perform on data comprised of arrays of objects.
+Can be used for data analysis, data visualization prep, etc.

 ## Usage